FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/create_a_new_end_to_end_test.md

     }
     ```

-    The `test()` function in this code prints `Hello world!` in the device’s
+    The `test()` function in this code prints `Hello world!` in the device's
     log, then the test outputs the `Printed "Hello world!" in the device's log.`
-    message on the host machine’s screen.
+    message on the host machine's screen.

 1. Save the file and exit the text editor.

 1. Use a text editor to create a new `BUILD.gn` file, for example:

     ```posix-terminal
-    vim ./BUILD.gn
+    nano ./BUILD.gn
     ```

 1. Paste the following code to `BUILD.gn`: